Outdoor Sculpture Exhibition

 Courtesy of the artist

-John Buck’s artwork is informed by contemporary issues as well as the primitive and folk art of many cultures.
-The figures represent the human condition from which abstract compositions emanate.
-The subject of each sculpture can be inspired by social, political and personal concerns.
+John Buck’s artwork is informed by contemporary issues, as well as the primitive and folk art of many cultures.
+The figure represents the human condition from which abstract compositions emanate.
+The subject of each sculpture can be inspired by social, political, and personal concerns.
+The headless form of the figure, the assemblage on its shoulders, and around it, at times has specific parallel, and at other times a more casual reference.

 Courtesy of the artist